Cyanose/data-driven-selenium-testing/README.md

 In order to stop the docker container run: `docker stop mysql-docker-local`

-If you want to interact with the mysql-database from the cli, run: `mysql -uroot -pdupsko -h127.0.0.1 -P13306`
+If you want to interact with the mysql-database from the cli, run: `mysql -uroot -ppassword -h127.0.0.1 -P13306`